jkost/MarkdownViewerForNetBeans/README.md

 # MarkDownViewerForNetBeans
-A NetBeans module that visualizes markdown files like README.md in a `MultiView`.
+A NetBeans module that visualizes markdown files like `README.md` in a `MultiView` editor.

 Depends on [flexmark](https://github.com/vsch/flexmark-java).